saketh24/RealStreetRacing/README.md

 "# RealStreetRacing"
-This python script was written by me to scrape the details of various auto parts of the manufacturer "Honda" from the website "realstreetperformance.com".
-Run honda.py first to gather all of the links of each honda auto part.
-Then, run details_extractor.py which takes each link and scrapes all of the details of each part and writes it to the pipe delimited file "details.txt"
+This python script was written by me to scrape the details of various auto parts of a specific manufacturer(user input) from the website "realstreetperformance.com".
+The code can be found in "details_extractor.py".
+This code implements multi-threading as well to make the scraper more efficient.